miloszhygen/skattekalkulator/README.md

 eksempel: https://www.smartepenger.no/kalkulatorer/3040-skatteberegning-for-lonnsmottakere-

 ## TODO
-x add input validation
-x what if number is negative
-x regex numbers to xxx xxx xxx, xx xxxx
-- add montly/yearly to url
+x NEXT --> add montly/yearly to url

+- show relevant info from the calculations
+  - splitt all numbers using splitNumberOnKiloUtil

 STYLE
 - add awesome and cool styling - _Lets make it popp!_

 LOGIC
 - imporve the `trinnTax` logic
 - adding values to input also adds value to url
-- show relevant info from the calculations
-- splitt all numbers using splitNumberOnKiloUtil

 REACT
 - Create components for the different parts
+- make e2e tests work